 After an injury-plagued two-and-a-half years at Arsenal, Cazorla returned to more familiar pastures with Villarreal in 2018, hoping to recapture his halcyon days for the Yellow Submarine.
 Unfortunately, those hopes were initially dashed by a career-threatening ankle injury that not only derailed his trajectory completely but, at one point got so serious, that Cazorla feared he would not be able to walk again.

 Thankfully for football fans worldwide, the Spaniard made an exceptional recovery and rediscovered his creative genius at the Estadio de la Ceramica, quickly becoming Villarreal’s attacking fulcrum and playmaker grandmaster, which earned him four caps for Spain in 2019, four years after his last appearance in red and yellow.
 It is a testament to Cazorla’s never-say-die mentality and preternatural talents that he not only made a full recovery, but actually returned to the top of his country’s talent pool.

 Verdict: Hit (if for nothing else other than his miraculous recovery and ensuing form)

 “This beautiful and very long experience with Juve will come to a definitive end this year.”
-And there you have it.
-Buffon has already left Juventus once, testing his luck with PSG before getting cold feet and returning to Turin.
-But he will now be saying goodbye (playing career-wise) to the Old Lady, forever.
+Buffon already left Juventus once, testing his luck with PSG before getting cold feet and returning to Turin.
+But in 2021 he said goodbye (playing career-wise) to the Old Lady, forever.